Skip to main content

 2. An undocumented immigrant (including individuals in a Temporary Protected Status)

-4. Your 2022 annual household income is at or below $18,754 for one person; at or below $25,268 combined income for a household size of two.
+4. Have an annual 2022 household income at or below $18,754 for one person; at or below $25,268 combined income for a household size of two.
 The income limit differs depending on the number of household members.

 Public Charge